nuxt-community/sentry-module/README.md

   - Default: `source-map`
   - Only has effect when `publishRelease = true`
   - The type of source maps generated when publishing release to Sentry.
 See https://webpack.js.org/configuration/devtool for a list of available options
   - **Note**: Consider using `hidden-source-map` instead.
-For most people, that should be a better option but due to it being a braking change, it won't be set as the default until next major release
+For most people, that should be a better option but due to it being a breaking change, it won't be set as the default until next major release

 ### attachCommits
 - Type: `Boolean`